 (image from bananaboat.com)

-On the other hand, cancer research organizations and dermatologists often state that any amount of tanning is sign of damage to your skin.
+On the other hand, cancer research organizations and dermatologists often state that any amount of tanning is a sign of damage to your skin.
 Although this could be true from a scientific perspective, it definitely sounds alarmist to everyday people like you and me.
 It’s not practical to keep yourself perpetually covered from the sun all the time, especially if you want to go outside even occasionally.

 How Can You Reduce Your Risk?